Christian Grönroos

-Dr. Christian Grönroos is since 1999 Professor of Service and Relationship Marketing (prior to that 1984–1999 Professor of International and Industrial Marketing) at Hanken School of Economics Finland (Svenska handelshögskolan) and chairman of the board of the research and knowledge centre CERS Centre for Relationship Marketing and Service Management of this business university.
+In 1984, Christian Grönroos was appointed Professor of International and Industrial Marketing at Hanken School of Economics in Finland, (Svenska handelshögskolan).
+In 1999, he became Professor of Service and Relationship Marketing.
+He founded the research and knowledge centre CERS-Centre for Relationship Marketing and Service Management.
 He is an Honorary Professor at Nankai University and Tianjin Normal University, P.R.China as well as at Oslo School of Management, Norway.
 Between 2001 and 2007 he served as Guest Professor of Service Management at Lund University Sweden.

 Professor in Marketing

-Christian Grönroos has been selected as a "Legend in Marketing" – the first one outside North America – and his research work will be compiled and featured in the forthcoming "Legends in Marketing" Series, edited by Dr. Jagdish Sheth (Series Editor) and published by the Sage Publications.
+Christian Grönroos has been selected as a "Legend in Marketing" – the first one outside North America – and his research work was compiled and featured in the "Legends in Marketing" Series, edited by Dr. Jagdish Sheth (Series Editor) and published by the Sage Publications.
 Other marketing scholars featured as Legends include Richard Bagozzi, Shelby Hunt, Philip Kotler, V. Kumar, Naresh Malhotra, Jagdish Sheth, Yoram Wind, and Gerald Zaltman.